 Jonathan Burks (SFS '99)

 Jonathan Burks (SFS '99) is a policy and political professional with two decades experience at the highest levels of public service.
 During his career, he’s served as a negotiator on complex legislation, a strategic advisor on high-profile issues, and a leader of large and diverse teams.
 In January 2020, Jonathan Burks joined Walmart as Vice President for Global Public Policy.
 Prior to this position, he was a Partner in its Washington D.C. office focused on public affairs and political issues.
-He joined Brunswick from JWB Advisors, an advisory firm he founded focused on providing timely insights into Washington policy making.
+He joined Brunswick from JWB Advisors, an advisory firm he founded focused on providing advice and insights to clients on Washington policy making.

 Prior to his move to the private sector, Burks most recently served as the chief of staff to Speaker of the House Paul Ryan, where he managed a team of over 40 staff and served as the Speaker’s principal adviser on policy, strategy, and management.
 During his tenure as the Speaker’s chief of staff, Congress enacted the first comprehensive tax reform in over 30 years, reached a bipartisan budget agreement, and reformed the criminal sentencing and prison systems.
 Burks was promoted to chief of staff after having served as the Speaker’s national security adviser where he was responsible for advising the Speaker on sensitive intelligence, defense, and foreign policy issues.